khongten001/wpcap-for-delphi/README.md

 # wpcap-for-delphi
-The wcap.wrapper Delphi package provides a wrapper for the WinPcap (wpcap) library, which is a low-level packet capture library for Windows.
+The wpcap.wrapper Delphi package provides a wrapper for the WinPcap (wpcap) library, which is a low-level packet capture library for Windows.

 The package contains several units including: